bichngocbui/Python-in-GoogleColab-Sales-Cohort-Analysis/README.md

 - Seasonality Effect: Some cohorts, such as July 2017, exhibit better retention compared to others.
 This may indicate seasonal influences or successful engagement strategies during these months.
 - Drop-off Patterns: Retention sharply decreases after the first month in later cohorts (August–December 2017), with some showing retention below 30% by the second month.
 This could indicate either customer churn issues or a potential decline in the quality of acquired customers.
 ### Recommendations
+#### Strengthening the first 60-day customer experience
-- Focus on Onboarding and Early Retention: The biggest drop occurs in the first month.
-Improve onboarding experiences by: Personalizing the journey for new customers,  Offering promotions or incentives in the first month to encourage continued engagement, Proactively addressing barriers to usage or satisfaction.
+The biggest drop occurs in the first month.
+Improve onboarding experiences by:
+- Personalizing the journey for new customers
+- Offering promotions or incentives in the first month to encourage continued engagement
-- Target Churn Prevention: Build a strategy to re-engage customers showing signs of churn after the first or second month by: Sending tailored reminders or offers, Using personalized communication to keep customers engaged with the brand.
+- Proactively addressing barriers to usage or satisfaction.
+#### Implementing proactive customer success programs
 - Analyze High-Retention Cohorts: Investigate why July 2017 has higher retention in months 4 and 5.
 Was a special campaign, feature, or service improvement implemented during that period?
 Use these findings to replicate success.
 - Refine Customer Acquisition: Cohorts from August to December show weaker retention early on.
 Review acquisition channels or campaigns during these months to ensure the quality of new customers aligns with long-term retention goals.
+#### Developing segment-specific retention strategies
-- Segment Customers for Targeted Engagement: Use retention data to segment customers based on their activity patterns and focus on high-value segments with personalized offers and communication.
+Use retention data to segment customers based on their activity patterns and focus on high-value segments with personalized offers and communication.
+## Conclusion
+The customer retention analysis reveals both challenges and opportunities in our current business model.
+With a significant drop in the first 60 days (60-65% loss) but some cohorts maintaining stable long-term retention around 35-40%, there's clear room for improvement.
+This analysis brings valuable business insights by identifying key revenue opportunities through improved retention strategies, optimized customer acquisition costs, and enhanced customer lifetime value.
+The data-driven approach provides clear direction for strategic improvements, enabling more precise targeting and engagement initiatives that can lead to sustainable business growth.